Urigo/graphql-scalars/README.md

 This is really a practical decision of weight (of the package) vs. completeness.

 In the future we might expand this list and use the more comprehensive list found [here](http://unicode.org/cldr/trac/browser/tags/release-26-0-1/common/supplemental/postalCodeData.xml).

+### NonEmptyString

+A field whose value can accept any string except empty ones.
+It will trim any additional white space before validation.
+This is useful for required strings that you wish to also force a value for. "" or " " are both considered invalid values.

 ### BigInt